BehindTheMusicTree/the-music-tree-api/CONTRIBUTING.md

 ### 3. Developing

 See [DEVELOPMENT.md](DEVELOPMENT.md) for comprehensive coding standards and best practices.
-Key points:

-- One class per file
-- Use field name constants from `Fields.py` files
-- Follow Django best practices
-- Use type hints where appropriate
-- Use `AppValidationException` instead of DRF validation exceptions
-- Private resource filtering includes user in query

 ### 4. Testing